Best Plant Milk for Protein Shakes (2026)

 Flavor Combinations

-Chocolate protein powder: Works with any plant milk, but especially good with oat or soy milk
+Chocolate protein powder: Works with any plant milk, especially good with oat or soy

 Vanilla protein powder: Pairs beautifully with oat milk for a creamy, dessert-like shake

-Unflavored protein powder: Best with soy or pea milk to add neutral protein without competing flavors
+Unflavored protein powder: Best with soy or pea milk for neutral protein without competing flavors

 💡 Pro Tip: Make a batch of protein shake "ice cubes" by freezing leftover shake in ice cube trays.
 Blend a few cubes with fresh plant milk for a quick, thick shake.